shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-completion-rate-targeting.md

 For a standard line item, this setting is located in the **Targeting** settings.

-Xandr collects historical information about video completion in order to predict the probability that a particular video creative will be played to completion.
+Microsoft Advertising collects historical information about video completion in order to predict the probability that a particular video creative will be played to completion.